HANDCRAFTED HISTORY

 Painted silk flags!
 It is so pretty, I want a whole bunch of them hanging by our camp, and then I will give everyone directions to our tent by telling them “just go to the big tent with all the pretty pennants”.

-Introduction: Straw hats of different shapes got my interest a while ago, and I made some research around them.
-They seem to appear in art from around the 13th century onwards while changing design over the centuries.
+Introduction: Straw hats of different shapes caught my interest a while ago, and I did some research on them.
+They appear in art from around the 13th century onwards while changing design over the centuries.

-Based on what I´ve seen in the artwork, I believe the straw hat to have been in use in a similar fashion as today; as an outdoors option for sunny weather, mainly to act as a sun barrier.
-They are often depicted in manuscripts like The labours of the months (Medieval calendars) during field labour in June, July and August on both men and women.
+Based on what I´ve seen in the artwork, I believe the straw hat to have been in use in a similar fashion as today; as an outdoor option for sunny weather, mainly to act as a sun barrier.
+They are often depicted in manuscripts like The Labours of the Months (Medieval calendars) during field labour in June, July and August on both men and women.
 Decorations are scarce, with the occasional headband in black or some other neutral colour the only decor visible.

 Fashionable shapes?
 In art, the straw hat appears in many different forms.
 Some shapes seem to have been used for longer amounts of time (like the round one with a brim or the slightly unshaped hill form) while the conical shape of the 13th and early 14th century (seen in the Maciejowski bible) seems to be out of fashion later.

 During the second half of the 15th century and onwards you can spot a greater diversity in hat shapes and design, possibly mimicking the fashion for headwear during this period.
-The late 15th century is, after all, a rather crazy fashion period with lots of options in sizes, shapes, design and silhouettes!
-During the 16th century, heads with a flat top and flatter shaped hats become more common in the artwork I have looked through.
+The late 15th century is, after all, a rather crazy fashion period with lots of options in sizes, shapes, designs and silhouettes!
+During the 16th century, crowns with a flat top and flatter-shaped hats became more common in the artwork I have looked through.

 1519-28 man harvesting wines